Pupil Premium Funding

 - Increased confidence, knowledge and skills of all staff in teaching PE and sport.

 - Broader experience of a range of sport and activities offered to all pupils.

 - Increased participation in competitive sport.

-In 2020-2021, 37 out of 42 (88%) Year 6 pupils left the school meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
+We are required to publish the percentage of Year 6 pupils who meet the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.